solo-io/gloo/docs/introduction/concepts.md

 **Routes** are the primary building block of the virtual host.
 A route contains a single **matcher** and one of: a **single destination**, or a **list of weighted destinations**.

-In short, a route is essentially a rule which tells gloo: *if* the request matches this matcher, *then* route it to this destination.
+In short, a route is essentially a rule which tells Gloo: *if* the request matches this matcher, *then* route it to this destination.

-Because multiple matchers can match a single request, the order of routes in the virtual host matters. gloo will select the first route which matches the request when making routing decisions.
+Because multiple matchers can match a single request, the order of routes in the virtual host matters.
+Gloo will select the first route which matches the request when making routing decisions.
 It is therefore important to place fallback routes (e.g. matching any request for path `/` with a custom 404 page) towards the bottom of the route list.